oyxning/oyxning/README_EN.md

 <div align="center" style="background: linear-gradient(135deg, rgba(36, 43, 73, 0.7) 0%, rgba(22, 27, 49, 0.7) 100%); border-radius: 12px; padding: 20px; border: 1px solid #2a3457; max-width: 700px; margin: 0 auto;">
   <p style="color: #9aa5ce; line-height: 1.6; font-family: 'Arial', sans-serif;">
     I believe in the power of technology to create a better world.
-In the programming process, I not only pursue functional implementation but also focus on code elegance and efficiency.<br>
+In the process of programming, I not only pursue functional implementation but also focus on code elegance and efficiency.<br>
-    I enjoy integrating creative elements from anime culture into technical works, making programming not just work but also a form of creation and expression.<br>
+    I enjoy integrating creative elements from anime culture into my technical works, making programming not just a job, but also a form of creation and expression.<br>
-    Welcome to all friends who also love technology and anime culture to exchange ideas and progress together.
+    Welcome to connect with fellow enthusiasts who share the love for both technology and anime culture.
   </p>
 </div>